 So, do you the coveted ‘Gender Justice’ warriors think that the feminists have taken the right move demanding Uniform Civil Code (UCC)?
 Even though I saw many MRAs and MRA leaders talking about how legal reforms will be very fair if UCC is implemented, but I could never form any opinion as I did not have enough study on this matter.

 My participation in a Gender Justice workshop in IIT KGP forced me to know more about this as I heard Retired Chief Justice of Kolkata High Court Smt.
 Ruma Pal speaking about UCC.
 I will come to what she has said as the opening speaker in a while but first I would like to start from the Indian Constitution.

-Our constitution in Article 44 states: “The state shall endeavor to secure for the citizens a Uniform Civil Code throughout the territory of India”.
+Our constitution in Article 44 states: “The state shall endeavour to secure for the citizens a Uniform Civil Code throughout the territory of India”.
 The statement is however not so simple as it looks.

-Article 14 – Equality before law
+Article 14 – Equality before the law

 “The State shall not deny to any person equality before the law or the equal protection of the laws within the territory of India Prohibition of discrimination on grounds of religion, race, caste, sex or place of birth”

 MRAs perceive this Equality as all humans being treated equally but the gender justice warriors and feminists think of equality from the below perspective –

 “Equals can’t be treated unequally and unequals can’t be treated equally”